WebberZone/autoclose/readme.txt

 == Frequently Asked Questions ==

-If your question isn't listed here, please post a comment at the <a href="http://wordpress.org/support/plugin/autoclose">WordPress.org support forum</a>.
-I monitor the forums on an ongoing basis.
-If you're looking for more advanced support, please see <a href="http://ajaydsouza.com/support/">details here</a>.
+If your question isn't listed there, please create a new post at the [WordPress.org support forum](http://wordpress.org/support/plugin/autoclose).
+It is the fastest way to get support as I monitor the forums regularly.
+I also provide [premium *paid* support via email](https://ajaydsouza.com/support/).

 = What does "Delete Post Revisions" do?  =